mondeja/pymarketcap/CONTRIBUTING.rst

 ~~~~
 - Add names of currencies or exchanges for every response on asynchronous methods.
 - Add posibility of return asynchronous responses in ``pandas.DataFrames`` objects or download it in ``.csv`` format.
-- Manage setup for Python3.5, only posible without asynchronous interface.
-Show a warning indicating that asynchronous interface is only installable with Python≥3.6 and ask to the user if he wants to install anyway.
-- Set timestamps of parameters and responses in methods of ``graphs`` interface as datetime objects.

 --------------